 I assert you would not.
 I believe they would have failed miserably had they tried to sell these products in different surroundings.
 The essence and spirit of those decades feel like they’re in such complete contradistinction to each other we might as well be talking about different countries.
 The messages that Elvis and Nirvana offered had no PMF in each other’s eras.
 Why?

 In 1957, the average American was 27 years old, married with children, and likely working in manufacturing.
-By 1991, that same statistical American was 33, increasingly likely to be divorced (half of marriages end in divorce around this point), and watching the factory job that could support a family on one salary evaporate into the Pacific.
-How is this related?
-You incrementally lose the ability to sell Hound Dog-style tunes to a generation with economic anxiety, just as Smells Like Teen Spirit won’t go viral for a populace that evangelizes the American Dream.
-Product-market fit is a concept for more than just SaaS businesses.
+By 1991, that same American was 33, increasingly likely to be divorced (half of marriages end in divorce around this point), and watching the factory job that could support a family on one salary evaporate into the Pacific.

 The predominant creative and artistic output of a time reflects the sentiments of its people, because otherwise they wouldn’t consume it.
 If you think art informs culture and not vice versa, pick artists/performers from the 1950s and consider honestly if they’d be successful if they came out today with the same message and songs.

-These environments, despite being on the same physical soil, are basically alternative planets.
-It’s apparent in the dramatic change in dress, speech, and even physical shape of the people then and now (we have a certain gelatinous, orb shape to us currently).
-Different environments incubate different art; the latter springs forth from the former.
+These environments, despite being on the same physical soil, are basically different planets.
+Apparent in the dramatic change in dress, speech, and even physical shape of the people then and now (we’re now orb shaped and obese).
+Different environments produce and consume different art.

 Touching Soul, Touching Senses

 This isn’t confined to creative expressions.
 Jordan Peterson and Nassim Taleb are famous for similar reasons: they’re tellers of ancient truths, repackaged for modernity.
 They aren’t saying anything new, but reminding you of wisdom that humanity reliably forgets in 80-year cycles.
-Peterson's “clean your room” is Marcus Aurelius with a Canadian accent; Taleb's “skin in the game” is Hammurabi's Code dressed in probability theory.
-Almost nothing is truly new, only forgotten.
+Peterson's “clean your room” is Marcus Aurelius with a Canadian accent.
+Taleb's “skin in the game” is Hammurabi's Code dressed in probability theory.

 In a culture deracinated from the roots that allowed it to prosper, the oldest ideas can feel the most revolutionary.
 So unaware of bedrock axioms that Bronze Age wisdom sounds like disruptive innovation!
 These are old, new ideas that register when you’re in need of their message.
 They are Lindy in the deepest meaning of the word.

 That’s what it means when something speaks to you: it takes a subconscious awareness and makes it conscious.
-It turns an embodied understanding into an articulated one.
+It turns an embodied understanding into a verbal one.

-Human fulfillment can be broadly placed into two categories: the kind that stimulates your soul, and stimulates your senses.
-You need a degree of both to lead a balanced, happy life.
+Human fulfillment can be broadly placed into two categories: the kind that stimulates your soul and your senses.
+You need a blend of both for a balanced life.

 Artistic stimulation is when you encounter a message that resonates with your beliefs, morals, or aesthetics.
 It echoes in you.
 It touches your soul.